sunpy/sunpy/docs/guide/acquiring_data/jsoc.rst

 Using Segments
 ^^^^^^^^^^^^^^
 In some cases, more than 1 file are present for the same set of query.
-These data are distinguished by what are called ``Segments``.
+These data are distinguished by what are called Segments.
 It is necessary to specify the "Segment" which you need to download.
 Providing a segment won't have any affect on the response object returned, but this will be required later, while making an export request.

 A list of supported segments of a series, say ``hmi.sharp_720s`` can be obtained by::